Tampa Bay Markets drive millions in local growth

 Crowds relax and shop beneath oak trees and white vendor tents at the Dunedin Downtown Market, part of the Tampa Bay Markets network, on a sunny weekend afternoon.

-During the closure, she created an online multi-vendor marketplace to keep small businesses visible.
-“We did what we could,” she said.
-“Then in 2021, we reopened and added seven new markets in one year.”
+During the closure, Ferrecchia launched an online multi-vendor marketplace to help vendors stay visible.
+In 2021, Tampa Bay Markets reopened and added seven new markets in one year.

-Tampa Bay Markets now hosts about 900 participating vendors each month.
+Tampa Bay Markets hosts about 900 vendors each month.
 Booth fees range from $45 to $85, depending on location.
-Farmers are given their first year free, with discounted space afterward.
+Farmers receive their first year free with discounted space afterward.

 “We really try to support local farmers,” Ferrecchia said.
 “It’s important to us that they have a place to sell.”

-Other signature locations include the Madeira Beach Wednesday Market, Seminole Heights Sunday Market, Kenwood Sunday Market in St. Petersburg, Sunset Market at Midtown, Carrollwood Market, Trinity Market and the Water Street Sunday Market in downtown Tampa.
+Additional locations include Madeira Beach Wednesday Market, Seminole Heights Sunday Market, Kenwood Sunday Market in St. Petersburg, Sunset Market at Midtown, Carrollwood Market, Trinity Market and the Water Street Sunday Market in downtown Tampa.

 Guy Cote of Maine-iacs Lobster stands behind his booth at a Tampa Bay Markets event, smiling while holding a red lobster prop, with a banner reading “Maine-iacs Lobster” displayed above him.